Al-Huneidi/Mission_to_Mars/README.md

 	3. Use MongoBD to store data retrieved for easy access.

-	4. Use Flask visualize scraping results.
+	4. Use Flask visualize scraping results on a web app.

 	5. Create Portfolio

 	- Selected one of the templates provided and customized the html and css files to create my own portfolio.

-  Images:
+  Portfolio Images:

   ![alt_text](https://github.com/Al-Huneidi/Mission_to_Mars/blob/master/screenshots/Portfolio_1.png)